 How long do we have before Netflix releases an original romantic comedy called Netflix and Chill?
-I give it one or two years, tops, before we’re subjected to 120 minutes of star-crossed millennials falling for each other while watching Stranger Things.
-Until then, though, we’ll have to make do with the current crop of romantic movies on Netflix.
-Luckily for you, dear reader, we've put together this list of the best romance movies on Netflix.
+We give it one or two years, tops, before we’re subjected to 120 minutes of star-crossed millennials falling for each other while watching To All the Boys I've Loved Before.

 Oh, and Netflix: if you want that rom-com idea, just send us a check.

 This article will be updated periodically to reflect changes to Netflix Streaming.

 Along for the Ride